learnk8s/learnk8s.io/src/advancedKubectl/content.md

 Nothing prevents you from implementing a plugin in Java or Go, possibly using a [Kubernetes client library](https://kubernetes.io/docs/reference/using-api/client-libraries/) (for Go there exists even a utility library called [cli-runtime](https://github.com/kubernetes/cli-runtime) specifically for kubectl plugins).

-Detailed information about creating plugins can be found [here](https://kubernetes.io/docs/tasks/extend-kubectl/kubectl-plugins/).
+Detailed information about creating plugins can be found [on the official website](https://kubernetes.io/docs/tasks/extend-kubectl/kubectl-plugins/).

 Feel free to distribute your plugins on GitHub if you think they might be useful for others too (just add the [kubectl-plugins](https://github.com/topics/kubectl-plugins) topic to make them easily discoverable).

-You can even try to add a plugin to the [krew index](https://github.com/GoogleContainerTools/krew-index) according to the instructions [here](https://github.com/GoogleContainerTools/krew/blob/master/docs/DEVELOPER_GUIDE.md) (it requires your plugin to be accepted by the krew maintainers).
+You can even try to [add a plugin to the krew index](https://github.com/GoogleContainerTools/krew-index) [according to the instructions here](https://github.com/GoogleContainerTools/krew/blob/master/docs/DEVELOPER_GUIDE.md) (it requires your plugin to be accepted by the krew maintainers).

 ### Command completion